Inertial Measurement Unit (IMU) Explained

 Where Are IMU Sensors Used?

 Actually, almost everywhere.
 Let’s start with our smartphones.
-Most smartphone devices are equipped with an IMU sensor inside called a micro-electromechanical systems (MEMS) technology.
+Most smartphones contain an IMU based on micro-electromechanical systems (MEMS) technology, which supports small-scale, low-power motion sensors.
 It’s also placed in many tablet devices.
 IMU sensors are also very common in the automotive and aerospace industries, enabling a better determination of the vehicle position and orientation.

 How Does an Inertial Measurement Unit Work?